 The doctoral thesis project and the entrance interview are assessed separately on a 50-point scale.
 The doctoral thesis project is successfully defended and the entrance interview is passed if the respective score is at least 35 points.

-In 2022 it is possible to apply for a position on topics available on the homepage of the Johan Skytte Institute of Political Studies
+In 2025/2026. it is possible to apply for a position on topics available on the homepage of the Johan Skytte Institute of Political Studies.
+Applicants for doctoral studies (including those who choose a topic from the ones previously proposed by the School of Economics and Business Administration) are advised to contact a potential supervisor before submitting their documents.

 The PhD research proposal (at a minimum of 5 pages, including a list of sources) should include the following:

-Applicants whose research proposals are evaluated positively (see details below) are invited to an admission interview with the aim of determining their motivation and academic potential for participating in the programme.
+Applicants whose research proposals are evaluated positively (see details below) are invited to an admission interview with the aim of determining their motivation and academic potential for participating in the program.

 Entrance interview